 We can help with year-end planning

-The final weeks of the year are a great time to meet with your Ameriprise financial advisor and tax professional.
-They can review and discuss how you may be able to take advantage of these and other tax-saving opportunities.
+The final weeks of the year are a great time to meet with us.
+We can review your financial situation with your tax professional and discuss how you may be able to take advantage of these and other tax-saving opportunities.